5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 I’ve recently been digitizing with Sierra Software’s Stitch Era Liberty and highly recommend their suite of programs for several reasons.

-First, the Argentinian-based Sierra Software offers multiple levels of both their hobby digitizer and professional digitizer software.
+First, the Argentinian-based Sierra Software offers multiple levels of both their hobby and professional digitizer software.
 (Stitch Era and Embroidery Office, respectively.)

 A subscription is such a cost-effective option for someone who isn’t ready to make a substantial down payment yet or who only needs to digitize here and there.

-When it comes to ease of use, the software is also easy to understand (it has a Microsoft Word-esque layout), and the tutorials and videos are helpful in learning to use the program.
+Regarding ease of use, the software is also easy to understand (it has a Microsoft Word-esque layout), and the tutorials and videos are helpful in learning to use the program.

 I also use their free Embroidery Explorer plugin, which organizes the thousands of embroidery designs I have loaded on my PC.